dgraph-io/dgraph-docs/content/graphql/federation/index.md

 }
 ```

-The queries for `Astronaut` are not exposed to the gateway since it will be resolved through the `_entities` resolver.
-Although these queries will be available on the Dgraph GraphQL API endpoint.
+The queries for `Astronaut` are not exposed to the gateway because they are resolved through the `_entities` resolver.
+However, these queries are available on the Dgraph GraphQL API endpoint.

 ## Mutation for `extended` types
 If you want to add an object of `Astronaut` type which is extended in this service.
-The mutation `addAstronaut` takes `AddAstronautInput` which is generated as -
+The mutation `addAstronaut` takes `AddAstronautInput`, which is generated as follows:

 ```graphql
 input AddAstronautInput {